Jordanian annexation of the West Bank: Armistice

-The remainder of the area designated as part of an Arab state under the UN Partition Plan was partly occupied by Egypt (Gaza Strip), partly occupied and annexed by Israel (West Negev, West Galilee, Jaffa).
+The remainder of the area designated as part of an Arab state under the UN Partition Plan was partly occupied by Egypt (Gaza Strip), and partly occupied and annexed by Israel (West Negev, West Galilee, Jaffa).
 The intended international enclave of Jerusalem was divided between Israel and Jordan.

 Jordanian occupation and annexation

 The road to annexation

 After the invasion, Jordan began making moves to perpetuate the Jordanian occupation over the Arab part of Palestine.
-King Abdullah appointed governors on his behalf in the Arab cities of Ramallah, Hebron, Nablus, Bethlehem, Ramla and the Arab controlled part of Jerusalem, that were captured by Legion in the invasion.
+King Abdullah appointed governors on his behalf in the Arab cities of Ramallah, Hebron, Nablus, Bethlehem and the Arab controlled part of Jerusalem, that were captured by Legion in the invasion.
 These governors were mostly Palestinians (including Aref al-Aref, Ibrahim Hashem and Ahmed Hilmi Pasha), and the Jordanians described them as "military" governors, so that it would not anger the other Arab states, which opposed Jordan's plans to incorporate the Arab part of Palestine into the kingdom.
 The king made other smaller moves towards the annexation of the West Bank: He ordered Palestinian policemen to wear the uniforms of the Jordanian police and its symbols; he instituted the use of Jordanian postage stamps instead of the British ones; Palestinian municipalities were not allowed to collect taxes and issue licenses; and the radio of Ramallah called the locals to disobey the instructions of pro-Husseini officials and obey those of the Jordanian-backed governors.

-The December 1948 Jericho Conference, a meeting of prominent Palestinian leaders and King Abdullah I, voted in favor of annexation into what was then Transjordan.
+The December 1948 Jericho Conference, a meeting of prominent Palestinian leaders convened by King Abdullah I voted in favor of annexation into what was then Transjordan.
 Transjordan became the Hashemite Kingdom of Jordan on 26 April 1949.
 Military occupation concluded on 2 November 1949 via promulgation of the Law Amending Public Administration Law in Palestine whereby the laws of Palestine were declared to remain applicable.
 In the Jordanian parliament, the West and East Banks received 30 seats each, having roughly equal populations.
 The first elections were held on 11 April 1950.
 Although the West Bank had not yet been annexed, its residents were permitted to vote.